 The punishment continues with the razor-sharp "Chasing Death" and "Implode," then the pace picks up again with the speed-metal blasts of "Atrocity Vendor," an ode to brutality in which Araya promises that he's "a motherfu**kin' equal opportunity offender," and the fangs-bared "You Against You."
 The middling slow-n-doomy closer "Pride in Prejudice" is the only downer on the album for me; it's not a bad song per se, but I would've preferred to see them cap the album off with a final blast of speed!

 Overall, Repentless does its job.
-After thirty-plus years in the game, Slayer obviously knew what their fans wanted, and this album delivers.
-Producer Terry Date (who's worked with everyone from Pantera, Soundgarden, and Overkill to Sir Mix-A-Lot, Deftones, and Limp Bizkit) doesn't polish the songs up, he keeps things gritty and full of that dirty, homicidal Slayer vibe.
+After thirty-plus years in the game, Slayer obviously knew what their fans wanted, and this album delivered.
+Producer Terry Date (who's worked with everyone from Pantera, Soundgarden, and Overkill to Sir Mix-A-Lot, Deftones, and Limp Bizkit) doesn't polish the songs up, he keeps things gritty and full of that dirty, homicidal Slayer vibe that fans expect.

-I don't think that the band knew going in that Repentless would be their final studio album (if memory serves, they came to that decision while they were out on tour).
-Maybe that's why Repentless doesn't feel like a "farewell" disc.
-It's simply another solid slab of old school murderous thrash metal that carries on the band's proud, blood-drenched tradition.
+Repentless doesn't feel like a "farewell" disc.
+It's simply another solid slab of old school, murderous thrash metal that carries on the band's proud, blood-drenched tradition.

-Or, to put it another way: it's "F**kin' SLAAAAAYYYYY-ERRRRRR, maaaan!"
+Or, to put it another way: it's "Fu*kin' SLAAAAAYYYYY-ERRRRRR, maaaan!"

 "You Against You"